iShezmu/holbertonschool-higher_level_programming/python-everything_is_object/README.md

       - The input list can contain any type of objects
       - Your file should be maximum 3-line long (no documentation needed)
       - You are not allowed to import any module

+*   20-answer.txt
+    - Is a a tuple?
+Answer with Yes or No.